onepf/OpenIAB/README.md

     -keep class mp.** { *; }
     ```

-10. Troubleshooting: additional logging is very helpful if you trying to understand what's wrong with configuration or raise issue:
+10. Troubleshooting: additional logging is very helpful if you are trying to understand what's wrong with configuration or raise an issue:
     ```java
     helper.enableDebugLogging(true);
     ```